juntao/arenztopia/content/tourism.md

 Olb City is the second largest city in Arenztopia.
 It has become the technological, scientific, and financial center of Arenztopia since it was founded in 1687.

 ## Hotels

 Xcar Tower Residences $$$ A very luxurious hotel.
 It is 78 stories tall, boasts 309 gigantic rooms including a full-story penthouse, and it is almost completely automated.
 You can press a button, and a robot will whiz to your 5-room, 1000 square foot suite carrying whatever you need.
 The hotel's plush velvet sofas, elegantly curving designs, and golden accents are plastered with the logo of Xcar, which runs the hotel.
-Of course, this luxury comes with a price tag, and in this case it is an astounding 5,000-10,000$ per night!
+Of course, this luxury comes with a price tag, and in this case it is an astounding 10,000-20,000 Arenzos per night!
 *8900 4th Street*

-Maninnghaw Residences $$ A more modest hotel than Xcar Tower Residences, but still high-end.
+Manninghaw Residences $$ A more modest hotel than Xcar Tower Residences, but still high-end.
 Suites have 3 rooms, great room service, marble bathrooms, and comfortable beds.
-The average cost is 200-250$ per night for a great experience in a low-traffic zone.
+The average cost is 400-500 Arenzos per night for a great experience in a low-traffic zone.
 *6502 Kercher Lane*

 International City Residential Suites $$ A nice hotel with a very streamlined, modern feel.
 Close to all major landmarks.
 Unfortunately located in a very high-traffic zone, but shuttle is avaliable to all landmarks.
-Very good room service to a 2-room suite, with a reasonable cost of 50-100$ per night.
+Very good room service to a 2-room suite, with a reasonable cost of 200-400 Arenzos per night.
-*3407 West Main Street*
+*3407 Main Street*

 ## Resturaunts

 Sudenhak Arenztopian Cusine $ A very cozy resturaunt with a magnificent taste and traditional Arenztopian food at a low price.
 Their staples include fish soup, rice and beans, and traditional bread.
-*1201 Central Main Street*
+*1201 Main Street*

 The Golden Spoon $$ Very good food.
 A large resturaunt with a modern interior.
 Close to all the major landmarks.
 A great place for a quick, elegant dinner that has a somewhat British taste.
 Their staples include fish-and-chips drizzled with 1999 red wine, chocolate ganache with white chocolate sauce and a strawberry, and meat pie.
 *6706 High Street*

 The Cheesehouse $$ A great resturaunt with spectacular food, a surprisingly good veiw, and kind, polite service.
 Staples include their Super Cheese Board, a big wooden plank with 55 different types of cheese for your sampling enjoyment, tomato soup with cheese crackers, and tacos with feta cheese and black-eyed peas.
 *7104 Aspenfield Boulevard*